ash-ow/DungeonMania/designAndAssumptions.md

 - player can equip shield and armour at the same time

 **sunstone:**
+- Our implementation of Sun Stone being used "interchangeably with treasure" means it can be used in all instances i.e. collecting treasure goal,      building sheilds and bribing assassins/mercenaries.
-- Sunstone will not be removed when bribing mercenary or assassin
+- Sunstone will not be removed when bribing mercenary or assassin.
+It is only removed from inventory when used as a building material.
 - SunStone will unlock all doors but if player has a key, the player will use the key first